KHUM

 KHUM is a commercial Freeform broadcast radio station licensed to Cutten, California, serving Eureka and Humboldt County in California.
 KHUM is owned and operated by Lost Coast Communications, Inc.

 KHUM simulcasts on translator K282AD, broadcasting at 104.3 FM.
-The translator and the station's studios are located in Ferndale, California.
+The translator is located in the hills above Ferndale, California.
+The station's studios (along with those of KHUM's sister stations) are located in Eureka, CA.

 History and operations

 Founded by Jacqueline Debets and Cliff Berkowitz, KHUM signed on January 7, 1996.
 Patrick Cleary (along with his family) is KHUM's majority owner.

 Programming

-Midge is KHUM's Program Director and Music Director.
+The current weekday lineup consists of Toby "in the morning" (6am-12pm, Pacific), and Jordan in the afternoon (12pm-6pm, Pacific).
+Gus Mozart, DJ Goldylocks, and Chas Lewis also heard on KHUM.

 Past air staff include Larry Trask, Cliff Berkowitz, Bayley Brown, Lyndsey Battle, Cam Trujillo, Lila Nelson, Emily McLongstreet, Michael Moore, Pam Long, Matt Brunner, Gary Franklin, Jess McGuinty, Ryan Lee and Mike Dronkers.
 Air staff also included "Digital" Dan Lawrence, who lost part of his throat to cancer and used a computer voice simulator during his two radio programs.

-The current weekday lineup consists of Midge "in the morning" (6am-12pm, Pacific), Greta in the afternoon (12pm-6pm, Pacific) and Amy Berkowitz in the evening.
-Gus Mozart, DJ Goldylocks, Chas Lewis, and Darren Weiss are also heard on KHUM.

 Each year, KHUM undertakes a local Stop The Violence campaign, which includes three weeks of drive-time interviews with experts in and survivors of domestic abuse, street violence, and systemic violence.
 KHUM maintains a Stop The Violence Fund at a local foundation, and annual donations are made to local charities.

-KHUM broadcasts live coverage of the annual world championship Kinetic Sculpture Race, which was founded in Ferndale and runs down Main Street past their studio.
+KHUM has broadcast live coverage of the annual world championship Kinetic Sculpture Race, which was founded in Ferndale and runs down Main Street past their studio.